 - Sushma Shankar – Clinical Lecturer, Nuffield Department of Surgical Sciences

 Prizes of £100 will be awarded for each winning entry (by a team or individual) and £50 per runner-up entry.
-Selected entries will be displayed at a summer exhibition to be held at a prominent University of Oxford location, and winners and runners-up (along with school representatives) will be invited to a private awards presentation to celebrate their success.
+Selected entries will be displayed at a summer exhibition to be held at the Oxford University Museum of Natural History, and winners and runners-up (along with school representatives) will be invited to a private awards presentation to celebrate their success.

 The deadline for entries to Beyond Boundaries this year is Friday 28 April 2023.
 Full details of how to apply can be found on the Oxford Sparks website Beyond Boundaries page, along with the highlighted researcher profiles.